Motown Software

 Motown Software (also known as Motown Games) was an American video game publisher company that was a spinoff from the Motown record label.

 They were responsible for publishing African American-oriented video games during the 1990s.
 Only two games were released from this development company and both received negative criticism.
-However, Rap Jam: Volume One received more popularity on MobyGames than Bébé's Kids, which was indicated on Everything2.com as being an "extremely crappy game."
+However, Rap Jam: Volume One received more popularity on MobyGames than Bebe's Kids, which was indicated on Everything2.com as being an "extremely crappy game."